Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess

-Moving further, the electromagnetic systems (\ref{eq:emsyst}) can be produced in decays of $N$ or in interactions.
-Due to fermionic nature, the $N-$decays can proceed with the usual neutrinos or with a new neutral fermion $N'$:
+The electromagnetic systems $\xi$ (\ref{eq:emsyst}) can be produced in decays of $N$ or in $N-$interactions.
+Due to fermionic nature the $N-$decays can proceed with emission of the usual neutrinos or a new neutral fermion $N'$:

 The simplest possibilities include the radiative decay ($\xi = \gamma$):